bendikf/go-terminal-game/README.md

 The test projects were written using [MSTest](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-intro), [NUnit](https://nunit.org/) and [xUnit](https://xunit.net/) respectively (to be committed...).
 The aim of each of the test projects was to familiarise myself with a different unit-testing framework.

+NB!
+The application prints to the terminal in colour.
+If your terminal does not support several colours or if your terminal theme interferes with the specified colour choices, the game state may be unreadable.

 ## Introduction to Go

 Go is a strategy game which originated in China more than 2,500 years ago.
 Today it is played all around the world and is especially prevalent in East Asia.